 Babies are adorable, squishy wrecking balls that break down and rearrange your entire life.
 Especially the first.
 The wonderful part is that the life you rebuild around that little baby is way better than the one you had before, but that adjustment period is brutal.
 All my first-time pregnant freelance ladies out there, you think you know what you’re in for … You don’t have a clue.
 Trust me.

 When I got pregnant, I planned to have a two-month maternity leave, because I’m Type-A and that’s how I roll.
 Well, that turned into four.
 Why?
 Being a mother is damn hard.
 You have to learn a whole new skill set.
 Not to mention that all the change combined with lack of sleep is completely disorienting.

-You’re walking around your house in a nursing bra and an open robe (your guests can just freaking deal with it), your hair in this new arrangement called “the quick nap,” a rattle gripped under your chin, a baby in your right arm, while your left hand struggles to complete simple tasks like squirting hand sanitizer and letting the dog out to pee.
+You’re walking around your house in a nursing bra and an open robe (your guests can just freaking deal with it), with your hair in this new arrangement called “the quick nap,” a rattle gripped under your chin, and a baby in your right arm.
+Meanwhile, your left hand struggles to complete simple tasks like squirting hand sanitizer and letting the dog out to pee.
 You can’t remember your name, you have no idea what day it is, and you’re secretly harboring a murderous rage against your husband without knowing exactly why.
 And you gotta add work to that mess?
 No thank you.